-- Go to Settings > Connections > Wi-Fi > Advanced and make sure that Smart network switch is turned off.
+- Go to Settings > Connections > Wi-Fi > Menu (the three little dots in the top right).
+Tap Advanced and make sure that Smart Network Switch is turned off.
 If it’s already off, just try toggling it on and off again.

 - Try changing your Wi-Fi channel via the admin page for your router.
 Refer to your router’s manufacturer or your ISP for instructions.

 - Make sure that your router firmware is up to date and that MAC filtering is off, or that you have added the MAC address of your S8.
 Refer to your router’s manufacturer or your ISP for instructions.
 You can find your S8 MAC address listed in Settings > Connections > Wi-Fi > Advanced.

 If you’ve struggled to get the edges to light up on your S8 or S8 Plus, you’re not the only one.
 Several users have reported that they’ve looked for notifications to help light up the edge, but with no success, on a thread with XDA Developers.
 Some device owners say that their edge lighting doesn’t work at all, others say it lights up when they flip their S8 face down, and some say it lights up when their device is face up or down.